Store business-critical blob data with immutable storage

 Container-level configuration: Users can configure time-based retention policies and legal hold tags at the container level.
 By using simple container-level settings, users can create and lock time-based retention policies, extend retention intervals, set and clear legal holds, and more.
 These policies apply to all the blobs in the container, both existing and new.

 Audit logging support: Each container includes a policy audit log.
 It shows up to seven time-based retention commands for locked time-based retention policies and contains the user ID, command type, time stamps, and retention interval.
 For legal holds, the log contains the user ID, command type, time stamps, and legal hold tags.
 This log is retained for the lifetime of the policy, in accordance with the SEC 17a-4(f) regulatory guidelines.
-The Azure Activity Log shows a more comprehensive log of all the control plane activities; while enabling Azure Diagnostic Logs retains and shows data plane operations.
+The Azure Activity Log shows a more comprehensive log of all the control plane activities; while enabling Azure Resource Logs retains and shows data plane operations.
 It is the user's responsibility to store those logs persistently, as might be required for regulatory or other purposes.

 How it works